kpgomez/reading-notes/code-201/class-13.md

 **Q&A**

 1. Why would a developer use local storage for a web application?
-So they can persist data without a server, and also so they don't use up all their quota?
+So they can persist data without a server, and also so they don't use up all their quota

-2. What information should not be stored in local storage?
+2. What information should not be stored in local storage?sensitive user information

-3. Local storage can store what type of data? strings How would you convert it to that type before storing
+3. Local storage can store what type of data? strings and objects

+4. How would you convert it to that type before storing.
+You can store objects using JSON methods stringify() and parse().

 ## Bookmark
 [The Past, Present, and Future of Local Storage for Web Applications](http://diveinto.html5doctor.com/storage.html)

 ### Things I want to know

-Link to github